40 Wall Street: Early tenants and foreclosure

 The new building housed four Manhattan Company subsidiaries: the Bank of Manhattan Trust Company, the International Acceptance Bank, the International Manhattan Company, and the Bank of Manhattan Safe Deposit Company.
 The Manhattan Company used the two basement levels for storage vaults; the 1st through 6th stories for bank operations; and the 55th floor for its officers' club.
-Among the first tenants were Merrill Lynch & Co. and a private lunch club called the Wall Street Club.
+Merrill was one of the first tenants, renting the 54th floor in April 1930.
+A private lunch club called the Wall Street Club became a tenant in March 1931.
 40 Wall Street opened following the Wall Street Crash of 1929, and so suffered from a lack of tenants.
 Many of the original tenants had withdrawn their commitments to rent space in the building and, in some cases, had gone bankrupt.
 As a result, only half of the space in 40 Wall Street was leased during the 1930s.
 Office space rented for 3 $/ft2, less than half of the 8 $/ft2 that the building's owners had sought.
 For the first five years of the building's existence, 40 Wall Street Corporation was able to pay the $323,200 interest on the second mortgage-bond issue.